ULHPC/ulhpc-docs/docs/slurm/commands.md

 _Interactive jobs_ are launched  with the [`salloc`](https://slurm.schedmd.com/salloc.html) command.

 - The command submits a resources allocation request to the scheduler job queue, and blocks until the resources are available.
-- When the requested resources are available, a job is lunched and a command is executed in the first node of the allocated resources.
+- When the requested resources are available, a job is launched and a command is executed in the first node of the allocated resources.
 - The allocation is freed when the interactive session terminates with and `exit` command, or the allocation times out.

-The main difference of `salloc` from `sbatch` is that the `salloc` runs for the whole runtime of the command that is executed in the allocation, that it `salloc` is a blocking version of `sbatch`.
+The main difference of `salloc` from `sbatch` is that `salloc` runs for the whole runtime of the command being is executed in the allocation, that is `salloc` is a blocking version of `sbatch`.

 !!! info "Typical `salloc` (interactive job) options"
     To start an interactive job scheduler use the following `salloc` command.